-- Write your response to the writing prompt below. - You may give your writing a title if you like, but it is not necessary. - You may NOT use a dictionary.
-If you do not know how to spell a word, sound the word out and do the best you can. - You may either print or write in cursive.
+- Write your response to the writing task below. - You may give your writing a title if you like, but it is not necessary. - You may NOT use a dictionary.
+If you do not know how to spell a word, sound the word out and do the best you can. - You may either print or write in cursive. - Write clearly!
+Any erasures or strike-throughs should be as clean as possible.